DoHaiSon/InSI/development.md

 ## Getting Started with Development

-To start contributing to the InSI toolbox, follow these steps:
+To start contributing to the InSI, follow these steps:

 1. **Fork the Repository**: Fork the InSI toolbox repository to your GitHub account by clicking the "Fork" button at the top right corner of the [repository page](https://github.com/DoHaiSon/InSI).